msleigh/fcimc/README.md

 the GitHub repository is configured correctly then the `gh-pages` branch will be rendered as a static site at `https://<user>.github.io/fcimc`.

+### Ford docs

+To build the Ford documentation:

+    ford ford.md

+The configuration is in `fpm.toml`.

 ## Verification

 Run the Jupyer notebook to plot the results: